MWatkins87/House_of_Hope/README.md

 # MLP Statistical Analysis

 Accuracy: 0.81
 precision recall f1-score support

            0       0.77      0.68      0.72    708990
            1       0.83      0.88      0.85   1223451

     accuracy                           0.81   1932441

 macro avg 0.80 0.78 0.79 1932441
 weighted avg 0.81 0.81 0.81 1932441

 ## TensorFlow/Keras model

-ensorFlow and Keras are popular frameworks for building and training neural networks.
+TensorFlow and Keras are popular frameworks for building and training neural networks.
 Keras is a high-level API that runs on top of TensorFlow, making it easier to build and train models.
 Let's break down the basics of using TensorFlow and Keras to build neural networks, particularly focusing on the core concepts and providing a simple example.
 Key Concepts of TensorFlow/Keras Models
 Layers: The building blocks of neural networks.
 Common layers include Dense (fully connected), Conv2D (convolutional), LSTM (recurrent), etc.
 Models: Composed of layers.
 In Keras, there are two main types of models: